photoprism/photoprism/README.md

 * Clearly structured Web interface for browsing, organizing and sharing your personal photo collection.
 * Import everything without worrying about duplicates or RAW to JPEG conversion.
 * Reverse geocoding and automated tagging based on Google TensorFlow.
-* No monthly costs.
-No proprietary formats.
-No privacy concerns.

 ## For the early birds ##